gpwilliams/bi_loneliness/metadata.md

 - plot_pp_check.png: posterior predictive check for the full model (with DJG as a continuous predictor).
 - plot_severity.png: Counts of the severity of impairment experienced by participants.
 - plot_trace.png: Trace plot with marginal posterior estimates for each parameter from the full model (with DJG as a continuous predictor).
+- themes.jpg: an outline of the themes highlighted in the qualitative analysis.

 # /python/: